jasleon/Visual-Odometry/README.md

 ## Feature Matching

-The purpose of this section is to implement a function to match features in a sequence of images. **Feature matching** is the process of finding the best match in the next image of the sequence, given a feature and its descriptor in the current image.
+The purpose of this section is to implement a function to match features in a sequence of images. **Feature matching** is the process of establishing correspondences between two images of the same sequence.

 <p align="center">
 <img src="output/matcher-slide.png" />